ikunetwork/WhitePaper/README.md

    * Europe: up to ~10 years
    * Asia: up to ~10 years
    * U.S.: up to ~7 years [30](./#f30)<br><br>
-* **Liquidity**: Bio R&D markets remain silo'd and permissioned, leading to exorbiotant pricing per patient as R&D spend is typically $2-$3 billion USD per NME.[31](./#f31) Sadly, pharma companies carry significant non-R&D “baggage," where R&D spend never outpaces non-R&D spend.[32](./#f32) By design, IKU's output yields preclinical and clinical data sets, open to any interested party globally, building the the basis for two related asset classes - \(i\) the IKU Network Token `IKU` and \(ii\), Research Specific Token `RST[x]`.
+* **Liquidity**: Bio R&D markets remain silo'd and permissioned, leading to exorbiotant pricing per patient as R&D spend is typically $2-$3 billion USD per NME.[31](./#f31) Sadly, pharma companies carry significant non-R&D “baggage," where R&D spend never outpaces non-R&D spend.[32](./#f32) IKU's output yields preclinical and clinical data sets, open to any interested party globally, building the the basis for two related asset classes - \(i\) the IKU Network Token `IKU` and \(ii\), Research Specific Token `RST[x]`.
 The `RST[x]` enables the `permissionlessLicense` as described under **Token and License**.
 Both asset classes collapse money value and information into one, facilitating the liquid exchange of data.
 Given that IKU's initial focus will be on drug rediscovery, R&D expenditures are expected to be minor by comparison, as we hypothesize that mainly Phase II should be required - hence no such demands on amortizing exorbitant R&D costs on patients have to be met.

 Figure E further illustrates the benefits of the IKU data approach as opposed to the current, patent system: